armandvanhelsync/very-simple-contact-form/readme.txt

 3) Messages are send using the wp-mail function, maybe your hostingprovider disabled the php mail function.
 Ask them to enable it.

-= I notice I cannot enter all kinds of characters, why? = Only a few kind of characters are allowed: letters (a-z), digits (0-10), space, point, hyphen and comma.
+= I notice I cannot enter all kinds of characters, why? = Only few kinds of characters are allowed: letters (a-z), digits (0-10), space, point, hyphen and comma.
 You can add more by adding them to function vscf_clean_input (file vscf_settings).

 = I speak a Slavic language, the messages I receive do not support my language, why? =